Fraud Blocker

 It can also be sanded and refinished multiple times, keeping it looking fresh for years.

 Hardwood flooring needs regular upkeep to keep its shine.
-Sweeping and mopping with a wood cleaner will make it look great.
+Sweeping and mopping with a top floor cleaner will make it look great.
 But avoid too much water; it can damage real hardwood floors over time.

 For deeper cleans, occasionally use special hardwood floor polish.